James Earl Ray: Mock trial and civil suit

 In 1997, King's son, Dexter, met with Ray at the prison and asked him, "I just want to ask you, for the record, did you kill my father?"
 Ray replied, "No. No I didn't."
 Dexter told Ray that he, along with the rest of the King family, believed Ray, and the family also urged publicly that Ray be granted a new trial.
 William Pepper, a friend of King during the last year of his life, represented Ray in a mock trial televised by HBO in an attempt to grant him the trial he never received.
 In the mock trial, the prosecutor was Hickman Ewing.
-The mock trial jury finally acquitted Ray.
+The mock trial jury acquitted Ray.